Bad Boy (Larry Williams song): The Beatles version

 "Bad Boy" is one of several Larry Williams songs the English rock band the Beatles recorded during their career.
-They recorded it on May 10, 1965, (Williams' birthday), along with Williams' "Dizzy, Miss Lizzy," and was originally intended solely for release in North America.
+They recorded it on May 10, 1965, (Williams' birthday), along with Williams' "Dizzy, Miss Lizzy", and it was originally intended solely for release in North America.
 "Bad Boy" was first released on the American album Beatles VI in June 1965, while "Dizzy, Miss Lizzy" appeared on the British Help! album in August of that year.
 "Bad Boy" was eventually released in the UK on the compilation album A Collection of Beatles Oldies, in December 1966; it was later released worldwide on the 1988 compilation album Past Masters, Volume One, as well as its 2009 reissue, Past Masters, which combines both volumes.

 The song was released as the title track of an EP in Sweden together with "Norwegian Wood (This Bird Has Flown)", "I'm Looking Through You" and "In My Life".
 This EP sold so well that "Bad Boy" reached numbers seven on the country's sales chart, Kvällstoppen and five on the radio chart Tio i Topp in December 1966.